zhaihaotian/zhaihaotian.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently an undergraduate student in computer science at the [University of Minnesota Twin Cities](https://twin-cities.umn.edu/).
-I transferred from the [Beijing University of Chemical Technology](https://www.buct.edu.cn/main.html), where I studied computer science for two years.
+I transferred from the [Beijing University of Chemical Technology](https://www.buct.edu.cn/main.html), where I studied computer science for one years.
 I am also a visiting student at the [HCP Laboratory of Sun Yat-sen University](https://www.sysu-hcp.net/).

 Previously, my research interests were in learning with noisy labels, semi-supervised learning, and test-time adaptation.
 My current research interests include multimodal large models, reinforcement learning in Embodied Instruction Following and prompt learning.